Revolvers are some of the most powerful, most accurate, and most reliable handguns on the market today and throughout history.

-- If the gun doesn’t fire, keep pressing the trigger, it will!
+- They don’t suffer the major malfunctions that semi-automatics can have.
+If the gun doesn’t fire, keep pressing the trigger, it usually will!

 - Revolvers are not sensitive to different types of ammunition.
 What won’t feed in a

 - Revolvers can be much more accurate.
 They have a barrel that doesn’t move when you shoot it.

 - Revolvers can be bulky.

 - Reloading a revolver can be cumbersome and time consuming.

 - There is one very specific technique that if not followed during a life threatening incident, will HANG you in court!

 From a Defensive Standpoint

 - A revolver laying on a flat surface might be easier to pick up than a semi-automatic.